FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 The variant had higher observed retention across every measured window.

-This is directionally consistent with the earlier onboarding and activation findings.

 The absolute retention differences were:

 * D1: **+4.61 percentage points**